SCASeg: Strip Cross-Attention for Efficient Semantic Segmentation: Experiments

 \subsection{Ablation Studies}

 \textbf{Effectiveness of Strip Cross-Attention (SCA):} In Table~\ref{att}, we demonstrate the effectiveness of incorporating SCA within the decoder.
 SCA serves as a core component of the CLB, primarily facilitating cross-level feature enhancement and interaction among different hierarchical layers.
-As shown in this table, incorporating self-attention in the decoder stage results in a 3.75\% improvement in segmentation accuracy.
-Compared to Self-Attention (SA), SCA achieves a notable reduction in computational overhead, lowering FLOPS by 38.9\% while still delivering a 1.47\% improvement in mIoU.
-Comparisons between Cross-Attention (CA) and SCA reveal that SCA not only enhances performance but also reduces parameter count by 0.3 million and computation by 0.4 GFLOPs, along with a slight advantage in inference speed.
-This demonstrates that SCA not only maintains high segmentation performance but also significantly enhances computational efficiency, making it a highly effective alternative for applications with limited resources.
+As shown in this table, incorporating Self-Attention in the Decoder stage leads to a 3.75\% improvement in segmentation accuracy.
+Compared to Self-Attention (SA), Strip Cross-Attention (SCA) achieves a notable reduction in computational overhead, lowering FLOPS by 38.9\%, while still delivering a 1.47\% improvement in mIoU.
+Comparisons with Cross-Attention (CA) and Strip Cross-Attention (SCA) show that Strip Cross-Attention not only boosts performance but also reduces parameter count by 0.3M and computation by 0.4G, with a slight advantage in inference speed as well.
+This demonstrates that SCA not only preserves high segmentation performance but also significantly enhances computational efficiency, making it a highly effective alternative for applications with limited resources.